Rentokil & Terminix have joined forces

 It all depends on the species.
 Black and yellow garden spiders are active in late summer and throughout autumn.
 Cellar spiders are found year-round.
 Common house spiders are most visible in late summer and early autumn.

 Most spiders in Canada can bite you if they feel threatened or you catch them hiding in your shoes or gloves.
-Spiders can cause psychological distress for many people who suffer from arachnophobia.
-The sight of spiders can also affect your home or building aesthetically.
-Spiders are more of a nuisance than a hazard, but for many people the sight of spiders strikes fear in them, deeming them worthy of spider removal and eradication.
+Spiders are more of a nuisance than a hazard, but the sight of spiders can strike fear into many people and cause psychological distress for those who suffer from arachnophobia.
+A spider infestation can also negatively impact the aesthetics of your home or building.

 There is a misconception that our poisonous spiders are fatal, which they can be, but it’s very rare.
-For the most part, you’ll experience swelling, pain, cramping and in the case of a brown recluse, you’ll experience a small amount of necrotic tissue in the area you’ve been bit.
+For the most part, you’ll experience swelling, pain, and cramping, and in the case of a brown recluse, you’ll experience a small amount of necrotic tissue in the area you’ve been bitten.

 Unless you see the spider that bit you, it’s very hard to know what you were bitten by after the incident.
 Many spider bites look the same.

-Wondering how to get rid of spiders in your home?
 Many spiders prefer dark and moist environments, often making homes in caves, tree hollows, shrubs, soil, or under rocks.
 In homes, you’ll often find spiders making their webs in basements, garages, and other dark, quiet spaces.
-They get in your home through cracks and holes in your walls or open doors.

 Since spiders often enter homes through cracks or gaps, keeping your windows and doors closed and properly sealed will help stop them from entering.
 Seal or caulk any cracks or gaps in your foundation.

-Keeping your home free of other insects will also help to discourage spiders from entering your home too.
+Keeping your home free of other insects will also help to discourage spiders from entering your home.
 Spiders want to live where their food is, so no food source equals no spiders.
 Removing spider webs from your home can also help discourage spiders.

 Dehumidifiers can help remove the extra humidity from the air in basements, making the space less appealing to spiders.